electron-userland/electron-wix-msi/README.md

 ### Auto update feature
 Auto updating was a long missing feature for MSIs.
 No more!
 The integration of a special Squirrel.Windows version allows us to enable auto-updating.
-This feature is completely and can be enabled/disabled at package time, install time and can even bve controlled at run time of your App.
+This feature is completely optional and can be enabled/disabled at package time, install time and can even be controlled at run time of your App.

 ### Desktop shortcut